New South Wales and Australian Capital Territory

 South Maitland Railways once operated an extensive network of railways serving various coal mines in the region south of Maitland.
-It continues to own and mange the line extending around 24 km in length from East Greta Junction to Pelton, although it no longer operational.
+It continues to own and manage the line extending around 24 km in length from East Greta Junction to Pelton, although it no longer operational.

 Sydney Light Rail

 The L1 Dulwich Hill line extends from Central station to Dulwich Hill through Darling Harbour, Pyrmont, Glebe, Lilyfield and Lewisham West.
 Most of the line is built along the formation of a former goods railway.
 It is 12.7 km long and there are 23 stops.